-An oral surgeon also should be compassionate and empathetic toward patients.
-The mere thought of oral surgery is frightening to most people, and an oral surgeon should have the ability to calm patients’ fears and put them at ease.
-This is especially true for oral surgeons who perform procedures on children.
-Oral surgeons are also good problem solvers, assessing the problem a patient faces and choosing the right solution to fix the issue.
+They also should be compassionate and empathetic toward patients.
+The mere thought of oral surgery is frightening to most people, and this professional should have the ability to calm patients’ fears and put them at ease.
+This is especially true for surgeons who perform procedures on children.
+These surgeons are also good problem solvers, assessing the problem a patient faces and choosing the right solution to fix the issue.
 They also face challenges during and after surgery and need to quickly and efficiently solve those problems.

 Oral surgeons work in well-lit, clean, and sterile environments.
 They typically work in private practices, although some may work in hospitals or dental schools.
 They might work four or five days a week and typically see patients during regular office hours.
 However, they may have to work evenings and weekends on occasion to accommodate patients’ schedules or perform emergency surgeries.
-The work day can often be long and the work physically and emotionally demanding as surgeries can last for hours.
-During surgery, oral surgeons have to stand for long periods and have to wear protective equipment, including gloves, masks, and goggles, to guard against exposure to blood and other bodily fluids.
+The workday can often be long and the work physically and emotionally demanding as surgeries can last for hours.
+During surgery, these individuals have to stand for long periods and have to wear protective equipment, including gloves, masks, and goggles, to guard against exposure to blood and other bodily fluids.